NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2024-tutorial.rst

 Product Creation by Extending GeoIPS
 ************************************

-This tutorial elaborates on product creation using GeoIPS.
+This tutorial explains how to create products with GeoIPS.
 We will create three products using CLAVR-x: **Cloud-Top-Height**, **Cloud-Base-Height**, and **Cloud-Depth**.
 Products are the cornerstone plugin for GeoIPS, as they define how to produce a specific product as a combination of other plugins.
 Products use other plugins, such as an algorithm, colormapper,